aa-ahmed-aa/aa-ahmed-aa.github.io/_posts/2019-6-8-Driven-Development.md

 <div class="breaker"></div>

 # BDD
-BDD lets us develop, test and think about the code from the view of the business owner.
+a short for Behavior-driven-development, BDD lets us develop, test and think about the code from the view of the business owner.

 ## characteristics
 - tests are writen ahead of the code like tdd.